RobiNN1/phpCacheAdmin/SECURITY.md

 - `authusers` - the built-in login page.
 Passwords can be `password_hash()` hashes.
 - `readonly` - blocks every destructive action and removes the consoles.
 - `console` - set it to `false` to remove the Redis and Memcached consoles on their own.
-- `redisblockedcommands` - extra commands to refuse in the Redis console.
+- `redisoptions.blockedcommands` / `memcachedoptions.blockedcommands` - extra commands to refuse in the console.

-The Docker examples publish the port to `127.0.0.1` for the same reason.

 ### The consoles

 The consoles exist to run commands against the server, so most of what they can do is by design – the same as the SQL tab of a database tool.
 Commands that execute code on the server (`EVAL` and the rest of the Lua and functions family, `MODULE LOAD`) are always refused because those turn cache access into code execution on the host.
-Anything else can be refused with `redisblockedcommands`, and the whole feature can be removed with `console => false`.
+Anything else can be refused with `blockedcommands` in `redisoptions` / `memcachedoptions`, and the whole feature can be removed with `console => false`.

 ## Reporting a vulnerability